Government's Meetings Transparency Hits New Low

 Guido would have thought that the months-long cronyism row created by the David Cameron-Greensill scandal may have caused the government to improve their attempts at transparency.
-One source of eternal frustration to hacks is the ministerial release of meetings, which regularly imply some secretaries of state and SpAds enjoy fewer than a dozen meetings per quarter.
+One source of eternal frustration to hacks is the ministerial release of meetings, which regularly implies some secretaries of state and SpAds enjoy fewer than a dozen meetings per quarter.

 The Institute for Government’s Tim Durrant has now started pointing out the laughably slapdash approach taken by key figures when filling out these forms.
 Recently, Home Office ministers have self-reported as having attended: